libjohn/R-intro-and-reference/README.md

 # Introduction to [R]

-I drafted this [Intro to R document](http://rpubs.com/libjohn/intro2r) to answer questions I hear most frequently from new [R] users.
+I drafted this [Introduction to R](http://libjohn.github.io/r-introduction/Intro-to-R.html) document to answer questions I hear most frequently from new [R] users.
 The focus is geared toward beginners who need to use [R] for data-smithing.
 There is more emphasis on data wrangling and little on statistical methodology.

 The sections are: